 Lincoln's city centre is divided by two level crossings.
 They're there to protect people, but we know they can be frustrating.
 Most people use the crossings properly but we regularly see people running around lowering barriers or even climbing over them.
 This is incredibly dangerous and the misuse at these crossings needs to be urgently addressed.

 The level crossings are already the highest-safety design available and it is impossible to close them without the proposed east-west road link.
-Therefore, we've developed designs for two new footbridges which will:
+Therefore, we are building two footbridges which will: